brontolinux/tf-mod-cfengine-server/README.md

 ### ami\_id

-Description: Set to 'latest' to use the latest, or specify an AMI ID
+Description: Set to 'latest' to use the latest official Debian 'buster' AMI, or specify an AMI ID to use a different one

 Type: `string`